 Task 1

-According to the Multi-storage model of memory (Atkinson & Shiffrin, 1968), while watching the health leaflet, the sensory memory remembers the colors of the leaflet which is red and acts as a sign of danger.
+According to the multi-storage model of memory (Atkinson & Shiffrin, 1968), while watching the health leaflet, the sensory memory remembers the red color of the leaflet, which acts as a sign of danger.
 Short-term memory contains the information on the leaflet under the written statement, “Do you know?”
-I remember that flu is a very bad condition when I use to have tissue in my hand and headaches and I am feeling very bad which is stored in long-term memory and retrieved when I saw the health leaflet.
+I remember that flu was a very bad condition when I used to have tissue in my hand and headaches and felt very bad, which was stored in long-term memory and retrieved when I saw the health leaflet.

 Task 1.2